-- 59. Press open and take notice of the actions. - 60.
-Continue to verify the functionality. - 61.
+- 60. Press open and take notice of the actions. - 61.
+Continue to verify the functionality.
+Try a few different inputs and look at the outputs of the different blocks. - 62.
 Place the mouse pointer over the main window.
-Expand the design structure of example design in the sim window. - 62.
+Expand the design structure of example design in the sim window. - 63.
 Double click on one of xdff, xadd, xreg to look at the corresponding source file.
-Selecting design units this way make it possible to access all sub blocks and place, e.g. breakpoints in the code. - 63.
+Selecting design units this way make it possible to access all sub blocks and place, e.g. breakpoints in the code. - 64.
 You should now have basic skills good enough to complete all necessary simulations during the course.
-In later chapters there are a few tips and tricks to increase your simulation skills. - 64.
+In later chapters there are a few tips and tricks to increase your simulation skills. - 65.
 Quit the simulator.